-Overseas students who choose to take their grievance to the Australian Government's Commonwealth Ombudsman or the National Student Ombudsman service incur no charge.
+Overseas students who choose to take their grievance to the Australian Government's Commonwealth Ombudsman service incur no charge.

 4.2.
 Timeliness

 The College seeks to deal with grievances and appeals as quickly as possible and normally within the timeframes stated within this document.
 The complainant and (where applicable) other parties to the matter, will be kept informed when a longer timeframe is needed; for example, to properly investigate a complex grievance or where more time may assist in satisfactorily resolving the grievance.